Monday, November 18, 2024

 We have taken a look at the best deals on the market based on a 25-year mortgage for a £290,000 property – the current UK average house price according to the ONS.

-Also bear in mind that the mortgage deals below are best in terms of having the lowest rate.
+The mortgage deals below are best in terms of having the lowest rate.
 They may not be the cheapest deal overall when arrangement fees are also factored in.

 Bigger deposit mortgages